qmlbook/qt6book/docs/ch12-networking/rest-api.md

 <<< @/docs/ch12-networking/src/rest/rest.qml#delete-color

 This concludes the CRUD (create, read, update, delete) operations using a REST API.
 There are also other possibilities to generate a Web-Service API.
 One could be module based and each module would have one endpoint.
 And the API could be defined using JSON RPC ([http://www.jsonrpc.org/](http://www.jsonrpc.org/)).
-Sure also XML based API is possible and but the JSON approach has great advantages as the parsing is built into the QML/JS as part of JavaScript.
+Sure also XML based API is possible, but the JSON approach has great advantages as the parsing is built into the QML/JS as part of JavaScript.